|U5 to U10|

 team practices once a week between games.
 All games are on the North

-Shore against other Club teams and teams from West Vancouver.
+Shore against other Club teams.

 The U8 age group also receives Futsal indoor soccer sessions